UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

   (axioms : modal-theory l2 i)
   where

-  backward-deduction-lemma :
+  backward-deduction-theorem :
     {a b : modal-formula i} →
     axioms ⊢w a →ₘ b →
-    theory-add-formula a axioms ⊢w b backward-deduction-lemma {a} wab =
+    theory-add-formula a axioms ⊢w b backward-deduction-theorem {a} wab =
     weak-deduction-mp
       ( weak-deduction-monotic
         ( subset-add-formula a axioms)